denisonroboticslab/robogarden_journal_s24/README.md

 Partially assembled HERO and found the calibration error.
 Assembling is blocked due to the cloud server issue at the Bambu end and calibration testing is in progress.
 Notes:
 Advance calibration for tomorrow and finalizing input shaper.
 Also, complete the assembly by printing the rest of the part.

+5/15/24

+Summary:
+Stopped the calibration and completed the assembling HERO.
+I started working on the Modification of the HERO as the project required.
+Notes:
+Complete the Base Design and read the rest of the paper.